 *Special acknowledgement to the Aicardi Foundation, the Dravet Syndrome Foundation and FamilieSCN2A Foundation for compiling many of these helpful list of Funding Agencies that offer grants to families to defer conference travel expenses.

 Dup15q Alliance Sponsored Family Conference Scholarship Application-2019: Please complete one application per person applying.
 Only members of Dup15q Alliance are eligible for conference scholarships.
 To join Dup15q Alliance, visit our registration page.
 Scholarship funds are limited.
 Awards are first given out to cover the cost of registration fees.
 If additional funds are available, awards may be given to cover hotel and/or travel expenses.
 All scholarship applications must be received by May 1, 2019 to be considered for our 2019 conference.
 If awarded a scholarship, you must agree to volunteer with Dup15q Alliance for a minimum of 10 hours by the end of 2019.
 Scholarship recipients are chosen at the discretion of Dup15q Alliance Conference Scholarship Committee.
-You will be notified of the committee's decision within six weeks of your application.
+You will be notified of the committee's decision by May 15, 2019.
 Please contact us at email@example.com if you have any questions.
 Application Link

 The ARC of the United States.
 Each chapter offers different programs/services, so you need to check your local chapter: http://www.thearc.org/find-a-chapter.
 As an example, the ARC of IL offers a Consumer Stipend Project which offers grants to enable people with developmental disabilities and their family members to attend conferences of their choice that are directly related to developmental disability issues: http://www.thearcofil.org/programs.